 Encourage children to be caring, responsible and active citizens who positively contribute to the local and wider community and environment

-The curriculum is taught through discreet Literacy, Maths, PE and RE lessons. along with combined curriculum topics through the Mantle of the Expert technique.
-Science is included within topics where appropriate, however some elements are taught through discreet sessions.
+The curriculum is taught through discreet subjects with Art, DT, History and Geography linked to a central theme.
+The knowledge gained through these lessons is applied to learning in some units, through the Mantle of the Expert technique.
+Science is included within topics where appropriate, however many elements are taught through discreet sessions.